 Executive chef Jason McCauley (Il Bacio) oversees the preparation of oysters, escargot, confit salmon and duck à l’orange – each a tribute to the owner’s love of French cooking.
 While it might sound classical, McCauley’s approach is modern and always balanced and zesty.
 A pork cutlet is lifted with fennel, sorrel, burnt apple and pomelo, for example, and a lobster tail comes with persimmon.

 The bistro downstairs is more casual and aimed at lunchtime office workers, with baguettes, chicken and chips, and salads available.
-That's also where you'll find the firepit.
+That’s also where you’ll find the firepit.
 There aren’t too many firepits in Sydney, especially in the CBD.
-This one accommodates about 45, and come winter is likely to be a nice cosy spot to retreat to.
+This one will accommodate about 45 once coronavirus restrictions lift, and come winter is likely to be a nice cosy spot to retreat to.

 304 Kent Street, Sydney